 - Group members who have completed group decision-making training attend monthly collective meetings to make day to day organisational decisions and share information.

-- We are working towards participatory budgeting – by next financial year, all group members will have opportunities to input on decisions about how money is spent.
+- We carry out participatory budgeting – so all group members decide together how money is spent.

 - After completion of Cooperative Working training, members can join our training, research and campaigning, community skill-sharing or enterprise working groups, and have equal decision-making in these core areas.